woueziou/ollama_ui/Readme.md

 To install Ollama, you can follow these steps:

-1. Clone this repository on your local computer or server(whatever): `git clone https://github.com/ollama-ai/ollama-docker-compose.git`
+1. Clone this repository on your local computer or server(whatever): `git clone https://github.com/woueziou/ollama_ui.git`
-2. Change directory into the cloned repository: `cd ollama-docker-compose`
+2. Change directory into the cloned repository: `cd ollama-ui`
 3. Build the Docker images: `docker-compose build`
 4. Start the Docker containers: `docker-compose up -d`

-Once the installation is complete, you can access the Ollama web UI by navigating to `http://localhost:8080` in your web browser.
+Once the installation is complete, you can access the Ollama web UI by navigating to `http://localhost:5890` in your web browser.

 ## Getting a New Model